|Plan a Visit||Tours||Shopping & Dining|

-Final Week - Closes September 28!
+Final Weekend - Closes September 28!

 On the heels of the 50th anniversary of the Studio Glass movement in America in 2012, the special exhibition, Dayton Celebrates Glass: Chihuly, Littleton, Labino and Beyond, showcases the Dayton Region’s love of studio glass, ranging from the early pioneers of the studio movement through today’s artistic innovators.

 Please note that the final week of the exhibition coincides with the museum's annual Oktoberfest celebration.
 Beginning Tuesday, September 23, Belmonte Park North and the museum's main parking lot will be closed for Oktoberfest setup, so allow extra time for travel and parking.
 During Oktoberfest weekend, September 27 & 28, admission to Dayton Celebrates Glass will be a special discounted rate of $9 adults, $6 youth (ages 7-17), and free for museum members and children (6 & under).
 Anyone visiting the special exhibition on September 27 & 28 must also pay Oktoberfest admission.

 Parking near the museum will be extremely limited on September 27 & 28; we recommend taking one of the free Oktoberfest Shuttles.

 Please also note the following special museum gallery & exhibition hours during Oktoberfest week: